 The weight of the baggage is SO much that it actually throws off the balance of the car.
-She has to keep her hands on wheel at all times and constantly make corrections with little tugs left and right.
+She has to keep her hands on the wheel at all times and constantly make corrections with little tugs left and right.
 The second she takes her hands off the wheel… SCREEECH!
 She’s off the road and headed for a tree.
 Disaster.

 That’s what baggage is.
 It’s all the shit that happened to you in the past that WILL have a negative impact on your life and relationships with others… UNLESS you recognize the baggage for what it is, live in reality, and take steps towards remedying the situation.
 If you don’t live in reality and say you have nothing to worry about… SCREECH… you’re running right off the road and into danger.

-Here are some real life ways in which mature adults “deal with baggage” successfully:
+Here are some real-life ways in which mature adults “deal with baggage” successfully:

 “I was sexually abused at a young age.
 Because of that I have intimacy issues and see a therapist on a regular basis.
-As a result I recognize that I have issues with impulsive promiscuous behavior, and don’t want to threaten my current relationship… so I don’t put myself in compromising positions.
+As a result, I recognize that I have issues with impulsive promiscuous behavior, and don’t want to threaten my current relationship… so I don’t put myself in compromising positions.
 No drinks after work with colleagues.
 No sexual talk at work.
 No girls’ nights out drinking and going to clubs.
 I tell my boyfriend about all of the men that contact me and hit on me at work… I don’t want to leave anything a secret no matter how small.
-Trust and transparency is important.”
+Trust and transparency are important.”

 “My mother was abusive to my father.
 She would always hit him and belittle him and call him names in front of me.
-Because of that I vowed to never do that to my man… but, I recognize that I’m also attracted to guys like my dad and find myself later loathing them and sometimes acting like my mom.
+Because of that, I vowed to never do that to my man… but, I recognize that I’m also attracted to guys like my dad and find myself later loathing them and sometimes acting like my mom.
 I need to get to the bottom of this and talk to a therapist.
 I need to learn to better control my anger.”

 But, of course… it’s never that easy, is it?
 It’s VERY tempting to take your hands off the wheel for just a second.
 “I shouldn’t HAVE to always be steering the car.
 This is stupid.
-SALLY doesn’t have to steer HER car all the time!
+SALLY doesn’t have to stear HER car all the time!
 I should be able to take my hands off the wheel whenever I want!” – This is not a good thing.
 This is what we call a broken woman.
 Mature people recognize that life isn’t “fair”.
 We all have our own little crosses to bear and we all overcome and navigate through life in our own way.
 We each have our own special prescription bottle with “take these if you want to be healthy and not hurt yourself and others” pills.
 We take our medicine every day and we deal with it.